21 Apps to Get You Through Finals This Semester

 • Todoist: Take this task manager wherever you go and see how much mental clutter you’ll be able to sort out of your head.
 Todoist also integrates with Gmail and Outlook for easy cross-platform organization.

-Related: Video: Organization and Time Management Skills
+Related: Watch our video on How to Improve Your Organization and Time Management Skills

-Apps to help you polish your study skills
+Apps to help you polish your study skills and notes

 Download these study buddy apps for better brain power plus tips and tricks for studying.